jghaskins/whmcs_admin_reply/README.md

 Notes
 -----
+This adds an `$admin` variable that can be used in templates which contains the name of the staff member responding to the ticket

+Usage example:
-Although optional, it is recommended that if youe have a line like this in your "Support Ticket Response" template:
+if you have a line like this in your "Support Ticket Response" template:

 `Client: {$client_name}{if $client_id} #{$client_id}{/if}`

-you replace it with this (adjusting for any differences in your template):
+you could replace it with this (adjusting for any differences in your template):

 `{if $client_name}Client: {$client_name}{if $client_id} #{$client_id}{/if}{/if}{if $admin}Admin: {$admin}{/if}`